anilipour/Gaia-DR3-Time-Domain-SETI/README.md

 SETI Ellipsoid Analysis
 --------
-THe SN1987A Ellipsoid python notebooks plot the SETI Ellipsoid, using SN 1987A as the conspicuous event, for subsets of the Gaia data that are retrieved as described above.
+The SN1987A Ellipsoid python notebooks plot the SETI Ellipsoid, using SN 1987A as the conspicuous event, for subsets of the Gaia data that are retrieved as described above.
 The notebooks also contain various analyses performed on the stars that are in or on, or those that have recently crossed, the ellipsoid.

 Dependencies